 - Parking is often free of charge at supermarkets and conbini;

 - For medical assistance, dial 119; for police, dial 110.

 Drive on the left side of the road

 Depending on where you live, this is one of the biggest challenges and differences compared to driving back home.
 In any case, keep to the left and overtake on the right is one of the most important traffic rules to remember.
 In Japan, drivers are allowed to drive only on the left side of the road just like Great Britain, Australia and India.
 It can get a little confusing especially if you are from the United States or any other countries where cars drive on the right side of the road.
 Just remember: the driver is on the same side as the line dividing road lanes!
 In addition, all rental cars in Japan are right-hand drive, and it might take you a while to get used to it.

 Speed limits in Japan

 The speed limit in urban areas is 30-50 km/h, the actual limit depends on the roads but will be clearly marked.
 In the more rural areas the speed limit is often 80 km/h and on the highway (expressways) the speed limit is 100 km/h.
 The Japanese stick to their speed limits religiously!
 In addition to the speed limit, there is also a speed minimum on the highways, you can recognize this by the underlined number.

 Stop at the railroad crossing

 In Japan, you are required by law to always stop at the railroad crossing.
-It is for the safety reasons, and you are supposed to check both ways to make sure no trains are coming.
-The police sometimes watches the cars passing through the railroad crossings, and fines might be imposed if you fail to follow this rules.
+It is for safety reasons, and you are supposed to check both ways to make sure no trains are coming.
+The police sometimes watch the cars passing through the railroad crossings, and fines might be imposed if you fail to follow these rules.